Catholics and Climate Change (English, French and Spanish)

 A third of us live in Canada, Europe, and the United States.
-Two thirds of us live in the global South—including Central and South America, Mexico, the Caribbean, Africa, Asia, and the Middle East.
-Those in the global South are feeling the worst impacts of climate change.
+Two thirds of us live in the Global South—including Central and South America, Mexico, the Caribbean, Africa, Asia, and the Middle East.
+Those in the Global South are feeling the worst impacts of climate change.
 Severe weather (such as flooding and drought) and water and air pollution are destroying the land and people’s health and economic survival.
-Similarly, in the dominant nations of the North the impact of the climate emergency is falling most heavily on Indigenous and Global Majority people2—primarily women, young people, poor people, and migrating people.
+Similarly, in the dominant nations of the North, the impact of the climate emergency is falling most heavily on Native and Indigenous people and Global Majority people2—primarily women, young people, poor people, and migrating

 To play a significant role in ending and healing from climate change, we need the biggest picture of who we are and the broadest understanding of our people’s history.
 This means looking directly at genocide, colonization, enslavement, imperialism, and male domination and sexism.
 We European Catholics and our descendants were oppressed and then reenacted our oppression on other peoples and lands.
 Catholicism became interwoven with imperialism.
 Patterns of greed and power seeped into our culture and exploited the planet.